umccr/htsget-rs/README.md

 htsget makes bioinformatic data formats accessible through HTTP in a consistent way.

 This repo implements a 100% Rust implementation of the [htsget spec][htsget-spec] using [Noodles][noodles].
 This implementation gets rid of the [`unsafe` interfacing][rust-htslib] with the C-based [htslib](https://github.com/samtools/htslib), which has had [many vulnerabilities](https://github.com/samtools/htslib/pulls?q=oss-fuzz) along with other [problematic third party dependencies such as OpenSSL](https://www.openssl.org/news/vulnerabilities.html).
-In contrast, this repo uses the [independently audited RustLS counterpart](http://jbp.io/2020/06/14/rustls-audit.html) for SSL and safe data format access via Noodles.
+In contrast, this repo uses the [independently audited RustLS counterpart](http://jbp.io/2020/06/14/rustls-audit.html) for SSL and [safe data format access via Noodles][noodles].

 Our Rust implementation distinguishes itself from others in the following ways: